Home Blog Page 11

 Selecting the Perfect Bait

-The best flipping baits can vary throughout the year, but a few consistent performers include the 1oz BnB Jigs Flipping Jig with a dark-colored trailer, like a Rage Tail Rage Chunk, a 3/4 oz Hawgtech tungsten with a Rage Tail Rage Craw, and a 1/2 oz Hawgtech tungsten with a CPF Lures 5.5 Stickler Pro in Junebug Blue Tail
+The best flipping baits can vary throughout the year, but a few consistent performers include the 1oz BnB Jigs Flipping Jig with a dark-colored trailer, like a Rage Tail Rage Chunk, a 3/4 oz Hawgtech tungsten with a Rage Tail Rage Craw, and a 1/2 oz Hawgtech tungsten with a CPF Lures 5.5 Stickler Pro in Junebug Blue Tail.

 During a shad spawn, a small beaver-style bait, such as the Rage Tail Menace grub, can also be highly effective.